 Anterior Cervical Discectomy and Fusion (ACDF Surgery)

 Anterior Cervical Discectomy and Fusion (ACDF) surgery removes a herniated or diseased disc.
-The procedure replaces it with a bone graft to relieve neck and radiating arm pain caused by parts of the disc pressing on nerve roots.
+ACDF surgery replaces affected discs with bone graft to relieve neck and arm pain.

 What You Need To Know About an Anterior Cervical Discectomy and Fusion

 Anterior Cervical Discectomy and Fusion is a surgical procedure involving the removal of a damaged cervical spinal disc and a bone fusion to replace the damaged bone.
 Damage to these bones may occur due to symptomatic cervical herniated disc, or due to cervical degenerative disc diseases.
 Sometimes an ACDF procedure is done to eliminate bone spurs and alleviate symptoms from degenerative conditions.